matthewleechen/matthewleechen/README.md

 I'm a PhD student in the Department of Economics at Harvard University, and an affiliate at the Center for History and Economics.

 Interested in economic development, economic history, and labor economics.
-I also have auxiliary interests in Dutch and Indonesian history, and in the digitization and linking of historical records.
+I have auxiliary interests in Dutch and Indonesian history, and in the digitization and linking of historical records.